Seymour Liebergot

-Seymour "Sy" Abraham Liebergot (born February 15, 1936 in Camden, New Jersey) is a retired NASA flight controller, serving during the Apollo program.
+Seymour "Sy" Abraham Liebergot (born February 15, 1936, in Camden, New Jersey) is a retired NASA flight controller, serving during the Apollo program.
 Liebergot was an EECOM controller and was responsible for the electrical and environmental systems on board the Command Module.
-In 1970, he was part of the team that guided Apollo 13 back to Earth following the explosion which crippled the spacecraft.
+In 1970, he was part of the team that guided Apollo 13 back to Earth following the explosion that crippled the spacecraft.

 He began his career in 1963 with North American Aviation after graduating from California State University, Los Angeles.
 In 1964, he came to NASA.
-Liebergot was a Deputy Flight Director on Apollo 4, then an EECOM flight controller on Apollo 8–15.
+Liebergot was an Assistant Flight Director on Apollo 4, then an EECOM flight controller on Apollo 8–15.
 On Apollo 17, he served as CSSB SPAN (SPacecraft ANalysis room) Support.
 He continued as a controller in the Skylab and ASTP missions.